 The gospel (literally the good news) of Jesus Christ in its simplest explanation is the death, burial, and resurrection of Jesus (1 Cor.
 15:1-8).
 But the good news doesn’t stop there.
-The reason why Jesus’ death, burial, and resurrection is “good news” is because that same hope of death to an old life and the resurrection of a new life is extended to all through the man who did it first (Rom.
-6:3-7; 8:10-11).
+The reason why Jesus’ death, burial, and resurrection is “good news” is that the same hope of death to an old life and the resurrection of a new life is extended to all through the man who did it first (Rom.
+6:3-7, 8:10-11).
 This means that addicts, prostitutes, murderers, and all who are likewise sinners (every accountable person, Rom.
 3:23), can have the hope of a new life through Jesus (2 Cor.
 5:17).
 This is what Jesus promised—not only in his life but in his death.

 Many who have accepted the good news understand why it is called good news.
 But, what about those outside of Christ?
 If the news is so good, why do many dislike Christians and not want to be around them?
 Why were known sinners thankful to be in the presence of Jesus, but today the same people are uncomfortable in the presence of Christians?
 Some may claim that such is the case because of bias, or an unwillingness to change.
 This may be true in part.
 But maybe, sometimes we make the good news seem less good than it really is.
 Perhaps, we forget what the good news is all about and turn it into bad news.